S1mplector/S1mplector/README.md

 </div>

-I'm passionate about:
+## I'm passionate about:
-- **Optimizing algorithms** and data structures for peak performance

 - **Eliminating bloat** from software architectures
 - **System-level programming** and understanding how things work under the hood
-- **Continuous learning** about emerging technologies and optimization techniques
+- **Learning and improving myself** about emerging technologies and optimization techniques
 - **Open source contribution** to projects that align with efficiency-first principles

 ## Professional Interests